mshocket/mshocket.github.io/research.md

 In general, our results indicate that the impacts of climate change on mosquito-borne disease will vary by location and time of year, sometimes increasing transmission and sometimes decreasing it.
 Climate change may also shift which dieases predominate in specific locations.
 For instance, Africa may see a shift from malaria to arboviruses (Mordecai et al. 2020 _Lancet Planetary Health_).

 ## Ongoing Research

-I have several current research projects extending my previous work on mosquito-borne disease, including:
+I have several ongoing research projects extending my previous work on mosquito-borne disease, including:
+  - synthesizing approaches for modeling the thermal response of mosquito-borne disease transmission with other work in metabolic theory of ecology (with Van Savage at UCLA)

-  - geographically and temporally specific predictions for the impact of climate change on transmission of Ross River virus in Australia and West Nile virus in the US (with QDEC Lab)
+  - making spatially explicit predictions for the impact of climate change on transmission of Ross River virus in Australia and West Nile virus in the US (with QDEC Lab at Univeristy of Florida)

-  - the impact of diurnal temperature variation on mosquito performance and predicted transmission (collaboration with Courtney Murdock at Cornell University and Joey Bernhardt at University of Guelph)
+  - quantifying the impact of diurnal temperature variation on mosquito performance and predicted transmission (collaboration with Courtney Murdock at Cornell University and Joey Bernhardt at University of Guelph)

+  - parameterizing a transmission model for avian malaria (collaboration with Oswaldo Villena and colleagues at University of Hawai'i)